 TOYOTA GAZOO Racing believes "On the road we learn how to make ever-better cars."
 5 Continents Drive Project was formulated to put this maxim to the test.
 Starting from 2014 until the 2020 Tokyo Olympic and Paralympic Games, Toyota employees will be hitting the open road and crossing five continents.
 Their mission explore potential product improvements more deeply informed and personally involved team members.

-At the of August in 2017, Toyota launched the fourth consecutive leg of its 5 Continents Drive Project in Europe.
+At the end of August in 2018, Toyota will launch the fifth consecutive leg of its 5 Continents Drive Project in Africa.

 Latin America 2016